-We welcome your leadership as Chair of the U.S. Senate Committee on Commerce, Science and Transportation to advance environmental forecasting and hazard prediction, which can only happen if existing spectrum assets in the L-Band and key passive bands are protected from interference.
+We welcome both of your leadership as Chairwoman and Ranking Member of the U.S. House Committee on Science, Space and Technology to advance environmental forecasting and hazard prediction, which can only happen if existing spectrum assets in key passive bands and in the L-Band are protected from interference.
 We are looking to you for continued support in the following areas: